5 min read

 If you are still not sure if you qualify for VA compensation benefits, call our VA specialists at

-Joe also represented himself before the Board of Veterans’ Appeals in an appeal that took more than five years.
+Joe is a former Army Ranger who served in Operation Desert Shield and Desert Storm.
+After his VA claim for his service-related disability was rejected, he represented himself before the Board of Veterans’ Appeals in an appeal that took more than five years.
 As a result, he learned how unnecessarily complex the VA appeals process was and decided to make representing veterans in this process a priority in his legal practice.
-As a veteran business owner, Joe also saw an opportunity to help other veteran business owners increase their bottom line.
-He did this by helping them pursue and win government contracts.

 Get Started in